 How is eye pressure detected?

-Eye pressure is a sneaky disease that occurs with an increase in intraocular pressure and progresses without symptoms.
-Therefore, its detection involves measurements of eye pressure (tonometry), visual field tests, optic nerve evaluation, and advanced imaging methods such as OCT.
-Eye pressure can only be detected at an early stage through regular eye examinations.
+Eye pressure is a stealthy disease caused by a rise in intraocular pressure and progresses without symptoms.
+Therefore, its detection involves eye pressure measurement (tonometry), visual field tests, optic nerve evaluation, and advanced imaging methods like OCT.
+Eye pressure can only be noticed in its early stages through regular eye examinations.

 How is laser treatment for eye pressure performed?

-In laser treatment, laser is applied to the trabecular meshwork to increase the outflow of fluid from the eye.
-Common methods are SLT and Argon Laser Trabeculoplasty (ALT), both are generally painless and quick procedures.
+In laser treatment, a laser is applied to the trabecular meshwork to increase the outflow of fluid from the eye.
+Common methods include SLT and Argon Laser Trabeculoplasty (ALT), both of which are generally painless and short procedures.

-Natural solutions for eye pressure are limited to lifestyle changes such as reducing salt intake, following an antioxidant-rich diet, and controlling stress.
-These methods are not curative but may be supportive with a physician's recommendation.
+Natural solutions for eye pressure are limited to lifestyle changes such as reducing salt intake, eating antioxidant-rich foods, and controlling stress.
+These practices are not therapeutic but may be supportive when recommended by a doctor.

 What are the side effects of eye pressure drops?

-Eye pressure drops may cause local effects in some patients, such as burning, stinging, redness, or temporary visual blurriness.
-Some drops might have systemic effects on heart rhythm or blood pressure; regular doctor monitoring is essential.
+Eye pressure drops can cause local effects in some patients, such as burning, stinging, redness, or temporary blurred vision.
+Some drops may have systemic effects on heart rhythm or pressure; regular doctor supervision is necessary.

 Creation Date : 17.06.2025